couchbase-partners/amazon-cloud-formation-couchbase/documentation/aws-well-architected-framework-review.md

 ![](./images/wa-architecture.png)

-The Couchbase CFn template [here](https://github.com/couchbase-partners/amazon-cloud-formation-couchbase/blob/master/marketplace/couchbase.template) creates four nodes by default.
+The Couchbase CFn template [here](../marketplace/couchbase.template) creates four nodes by default.
+The number of nodes is exposed as a parameter the user can select.
 Those nodes should be split between two availability zones.
 Each node has two EBS volumes attached, one for the OS disk and another for the data disk.
 Those volumes use gp2.

 # Security Pillar
 ## SEC 1.
 How are you protecting access to and use of the AWS root account credentials?